Guidance for students accused of sexual misconduct

 - If you wish help in gaining independent legal advice, contact Student Services who will arrange a lawyer for you, or you can speak to an adviser in person at Student Services.

 - You may receive free individual Counselling through Student Services to help deal with feelings related to being accused, decision-making, and concerns about relationships.

 - The Students’ Association Education Advocate can provide free independent advice and support to students whenever they have a problem in the University.
 Once again, however, you should be aware that with regard to any information which you choose to volunteer, confidentiality cannot be guaranteed as the Crown authorities could require this to be produced at a later date.

 - You have the right to be treated with respect and dignity by university staff.

-- If the allegation reaches the Risk Assessment or even the Disciplinary stage note that you will have clear rights to be accompanied to meetings with staff by a member of the University.
+- If the allegation against you leads to a Conduct Risk Assessment or Disciplinary proceedings, you will have the right to be accompanied to meetings with staff by a member of the University.

 Be aware of the following:

 - The University may undertake a Conduct Risk Assessment.
 This is not part of a disciplinary process, but is intended to use reasonable attempts to ensure the wellbeing of all those involved and also the wider community.
 The Risk Assessment does not imply any judgement on the accusation levied against you.
 There are numerous outcomes of this Risk Assessment open to the discretion of the University staff on the panel.
 These could range from a move in location for teaching and/or living purposes up to and including temporary suspension from the University.